Children's Sacramental Preparation

 - Is not the natural or adoptive parents of the child being sponsored

 - Understands and accepts the responsibilities which are undertaken for sponsor

 - Is in a marriage recognized as valid by the Catholic Church

 - If single, is not cohabitating with someone (living together as if married)

 Children with special needs may prepare for and receive Baptism, First Reconciliation, Confirmation and First Communion with their peers as long as they are able to participate in the rites with reverence.
 Using the student's IEP and other pertinent information provided by a parent, we will collaborate to develop a plan of sacramental preparation consistent with each child's abilities.

-For more information, contact Director of Family Catechesis.
+For more information, contact Director of Youth Evangelization.